-Their Post Metal style showcases nicely throughout the record, moving from relatively soft beginnings through steady progression towards a pretty cool closure at the end of the record.
+Their strangely progressive and blackened Post Metal style showcases nicely throughout the record, moving from relatively soft beginnings through steady progression towards a pretty cool closure at the end of the record.

 I particularly liked the changes from clear vocals to early Tiamat-esque screams that do not fail to produce a rough, kind of harsh, but still very interesting atmosphere.
-Passage will keep you on your toes until the bitter end.
+In short, Passage will keep you on your toes until the bitter end.
 Never boring or dull, a very good record that can only be recommended.

 Try some?
 Here is the official stream: